alanzchen/rm-protection/README.md

 # How to contribute?
 Pull requests and issues are all welcome!
 Or tell others about this, so you can even `protect` the files you send to others!

+Actually I don't care if people are using my implementation at all.
+I just think this kind of mechanism can be great -- using a `.rm-protection` file that asks questions.

+If the community welcomes this mechanism, it will soon be ported/rewritten in every platform or languages, or even be implemented in the GNU coreutils.
+Then you can even get some default protections shipped with dists and packages.

+**So if you agree on this mechanism, please share with others!**